 Denials Based on Cause

 The reason why insurance companies do investigations into the crash is to determine how it occurred and whether it is covered.
-An insurance company does not have to cover the claim of an accident victim that is not their insured party if their insured party did not cause the crash.
+An insurance company does not have to cover the claim of an accident victim who is not their insured party if their insured party did not cause the crash.
 Insurance companies may also issue a denial if they believe the claimant was partially responsible for causing the crash.

 Denials Based on Policy